 The FC declared the account of the CD as NPA on March 31, 2013.
 It initiated proceeding under the SARFAESI Act, 2002 in January 2014.
 The CD challenged the SARFAESI notice through a writ.
 The HC passed an interim order on July 24, 2017 restraining the FC from taking steps against the CD under the SARFAESI until further orders, on having a prima facie view that the FC being a Cooperative Bank could not invoke the SARFAESI.
 The FC filed an application under section 7 on August 27, 2018 for initiation of CIRP of the CD.
-The AA admitted the application.
-In the appeal before the NCLAT, it was contended that the application was filed on August 27, 2018, after almost five years and five months from the date of accrual of the cause of action, and was, therefore, barred by limitation.
+The AA admitted the application under section 7 on August 27, 2018, after almost five years and five months from the date of accrual of the cause of action, and was, therefore, barred by limitation.
 While dismissing the appeal, the NCLAT held that the respondent had bona fide, within the period of limitation, initiated proceedings against the CD under the SARFAESI and was thus entitled to exclusion of time under section 14(2) of the Limitation Act.